White dwarf binaries suggest a common envelope efficiency $\alpha \sim 1/3$: Discussion

 \cite{davis_is_2012} reports $\alpha_{\rm CE}$ values for WD-main sequence binaries.
 In their models including internal energy, $\alpha_{\rm CE}$ has a large scatter from about 0.02 - 2, but most systems are consistent with our inferred range of 0.2 - 0.4.
 Similar to \cite{zorotovic_post-common-envelope_2010}, they find higher values of $\alpha_{\rm CE}$ for RGB progenitors versus AGB progenitors. \cite{davis_is_2012} explain that their $\alpha_{\rm CE}$ values above 1 come from WD-BD binaries.
 For the single WD-BD binary that we modelled (SDSS J1205), we also find a median value of $\alpha_{\rm CE}$ slightly larger than 1, but the range for that system extends down to $\alpha_{\rm CE}$ $\sim$ 0.17.
 Hence, our results indicate brown dwarfs can only survive the CE when the WD's progenitor is relatively low-mass and high up the RGB. \cite{davis_is_2012} find that their $\alpha_{\rm CE}$ values \textit{decrease} with increasing progenitor mass and increasing $M_2$.
 Because of our smaller sample size, we did not perform a correlation between $\alpha_{\rm CE}$ and the parameters of each system.

-For some of the same systems, \cite{de_marco__2011} found lower values of $\alpha_{\rm CE}$ than \cite{davis_is_2012}. \cite{de_marco__2011} does not include internal energy, and it can be shown that their values can be related to ours by

-Hence, for $\beta \simeq 0.5$, we expect their values to be roughly double our values and lie in the range $\alpha_{\rm De} \sim 0.4-0.8$, which is consistent with most of their results.
+For some of the same systems, \cite{de_marco__2011} found lower values of $\alpha_{\rm CE}$ than \cite{davis_is_2012}. \cite{de_marco__2011} included thermal energy in their estimates of the energy budget.
+Our inferred range of $\alpha_{\rm CE}$ ($\sim$ 0.2 - 0.4) is consistent with most of their results.
 They find a trend of \textit{increasing} values of $\alpha_{\rm De}$ for increasing progenitor masses.
 However, they use initial to final mass relations to relate the WD mass to a progenitor mass, which may be problematic.
 For instance, a $0.55 \, M_\odot$ WD could be produced by a $1 \, M_\odot$ progenitor high on the AGB, or a $3 \, M_\odot$ progenitor soon after core He burning.
 It is possible their assumption introduces artificial trends into the results.
 When they modelled binaries that underwent CE evolution on the RGB, they used a progenitor mass of 1.19 $\pm$ 0.40 $M_\odot$, based solely on the initial mass function of \cite{kroupa_variation_2001}.

 Future work should re-investigate whether there really is a trend between $\alpha_{\rm CE}$ and progenitor or companion mass.
 In our analysis, we find that there may be a trend where $\alpha_{\rm CE}$ is inversely correlated with the mass of the WD primary, $M_1$.
 However, this could be a result of correlations between uncertainties in $M_1$ and the inferred $\alpha_{\rm CE}$, because higher values of $M_1$ correspond to progenitors with smaller binding energies and hence lower inferred values of $\alpha_{\rm CE}$.
 More rigorous analysis including the correlations between the measurement and model uncertainties for each system should be the subject of future work.